NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **COST Recommendation**: This option specified wether to use the COST(REF) recommendations to determining the extents of the computational domain.

 	.. note::
-		To define the CFD models, units specified under this event are used (not those defined in the *GI* tab of the main workflow).
+		If the CFD simulation is run for a validation purpose, to define the CFD models, units specified under this event are used (not those defined in the *GI* tab of the main workflow).
 Throughout the CFD modeling process, the physical properties need to be specified using the units provided here consistently.
 Currently, the CFD-even is defined using the metric system.

 the or not  Represents the vertical extension of the domain in z-direction.